k2-fsa/sherpa/docs/source/onnx/install/index.rst

    ./arm-embedded-linux.rst
    ./riscv64-embedded-linux.rst

-If you want to build an Android app, please refer to :ref:`sherpa-onnx-android`.
+If you want to build an Android app, see :ref:`sherpa-onnx-android`.
-If you want to build an iOS app, please refer to :ref:`sherpa-onnx-ios`.
+If you want to build an iOS app, see :ref:`sherpa-onnx-ios`.